Special Education Needs / Inclusion Coordinator

 Our Lady of Lourdes Catholic Primary School seeks to work in a close and mutually supportive partnership with both parents and children.
 We communicate with parents in a variety of ways, the weekly newsletter, parent text messages and our website.
-There are several ways you can become more involved; as a parent/grandparent/carer volunteer helper in the classroom, by joining the Parents’ Association ‘The Friends of Our Lady of Lourdes’, or by nominating yourself as a Parent Governor if a vacancy arises.
+There are several ways you can become more involved; as a parent/grandparent/carer volunteer helper in the classroom, by joining the Parents’ Association ‘The Friends of Our Lady of Lourdes’, or by becoming elected as a Parent Governor if a vacancy arises.
 We conduct our annual parent survey and questionnaire where we seek your views.
-Parent Governor views will be sought when we review our SEND policy and provision.
+Parent Governor views will be sought when we review our SEN policy and provision.
 We have special assemblies every Friday where you will be invited to share in the success and celebration of your child’s assemblies and pray with the school family.
 The school also holds a variety of workshops to support you in finding out more about how we teach key skills such as phonics and maths.
 All classes hold a ‘Meet the Teacher’ event in the first half term.
 All parents are encouraged to offer their gifts to school and help with reading, sports events, trips etc.

 What support will there be for my child/young person’s overall well-being?

-As a faith-based school we have: an holistic education including spiritual, social and emotional development, a pupil led school council for pupils to express their views, skilled TAs delivering 1:1/small group interventions, Safety Net (an agency training Year 5/6 pupils with assertiveness/self-esteem training and playground buddy training), regular Working With Other (WWO) training, teaching resilience, empathy, co-operation and perseverance, a school nurse, a clear structured behaviour policy including Restorative Justice training, a Safeguarding Officer and clear safeguarding procedures, staff receiving regular undated training, social intervention groups, pastoral support at unstructured times (indoor wet play) and personal care support plans when necessary.
+As a faith-based school we have: an holistic education including spiritual, social and emotional development, a pupil led school council for pupils to express their views, skilled TAs delivering 1:1/small group interventions, Safety Net (an agency training Year 4/5/6 pupils with assertiveness/self-esteem training and playground buddy training), teaching resilience, empathy, co-operation and perseverance, a school nurse, a clear structured behaviour policy including Restorative Justice training, a Safeguarding Officer and clear safeguarding procedures, staff receiving regular undated training, social intervention groups, pastoral support at unstructured times (indoor wet play) and personal care support plans when necessary.
 The school initiated daily Mindfulness sessions across all year groups last year to enable children time to collect their thoughts, feelings and prepare themselves for their next session.
 SLT will mentor individually and groups of children.
 Our school Primary Mental Health offers targeted intervention packages for groups of children.

-We also access physiotherapy, speech and language programmes and support from Brighton and Hove Inclusion Support Service (BHISS), Occupational Therapy and Seaside view (Brighton General Hospital), Regular Epipen training is delivered by the school nurse to all staff.
+We also access physiotherapy, speech and language programmes and support from Brighton and Hove Inclusion Support Service (BHISS), Occupational Therapy and Seaside View (Brighton General Hospital), Regular Epipen training is delivered by the school nurse to all staff.
 A number of staff are trained in First Aid and the school has a clear medicine policy.